 We’ve listed some options below of how your kids can learn horse riding in Adelaide.

+The first place for horse riding in Adelaide is in Little Hampton.
 If you’re child’s birthday falls within the holidays, Four Oaks Farm offers a fun party with a difference!
 Four Oaks is located in the beautiful Adelaide Hills; being only 30 minutes from the CBD, it is a great farm outing for the day.
 The party can be set up in the farm’s barn and includes activities such as pony rides, pony carriage rides and animal feeding.
 For those children that have a sparked interest in taking up horse riding after the day’s end, Four Oaks offers lessons for new riders of all ages.

 Four Oaks Farms is the first accredited member of the Equine Assisted Growth and Learning Association (EAGALA), which is a non-profit association for equine therapy to address mental health and human development needs.
 Being such gentle giants, it’s no surprise that horses can be utilised for animal therapy.